DarkWav/SAC/README.md

 ### A powerfull AntiCheat software made to detect unfair gamplay advantages.

+### Remember: SAC is ment to be an addition to PocketMine's Native Anticheat,<br>I highly reccomend to turn it on aswell!

 ## Current Release: 3.4.5<br>Supported PMMP-API Versions: 3.0.X, 4.0.X

 ## An AntiCheat plugin for [PocketMine-MP](https://github.com/pmmp/pocketmine-mp).<br>Compatible with MCPE 1.X.X.